TrickAndTrack/JavaScript/README.md

 let name = "ABC";
 let lastname = "xyz";

+# Console.log();
+A console is an Object and Object have properties and method.

  // Console.log properties , if we try to divide by comma then then it will print with space

  console.log(name,lastname);